rhigham-scwx/shikari/exercises/README.md

-# 'Hands-On Hunting' Capstone Scenario
+# 'Hands-On Hunting' Exercises

 ## Objective

-The purpose of the capstone 'hands-on hunting' scenario is to provide an end-to-end, interactive exercise that applies the concepts, workflow, and technical skills discussed during the threat hunting workshop.
+The purpose of the 'hands-on hunting' scenario is to provide an end-to-end, interactive exercise that applies the concepts, workflow, and technical skills discussed during the threat hunting workshop.

-In order to better simulate the overall threat hunting workflow described in the workshop, we created a mock Github/Gitlab containing a variety of hunting tasks.
+In order to better simulate the overall threat hunting workflow described in the workshop, we created a mock Github containing a variety of hunting tasks.
 These tasks may be completed in any order, but should be prioritized in order to complete as many as possible within the time frame of the exercise.

 ## Logistics